XenitAB/xenitab.github.io/docs/xks/developer-guide/flux.md

 Before reading any further please read through the [core concepts](https://fluxcd.io/docs/concepts/) of flux.

+Our very own Philip Laine [presented](https://www.youtube.com/watch?v=F7B_TBcIyl8) on KubeCon 2021 show a similar workflow that we use.

 ## CLI

 You don't have to use the cli but it can be very helpful especially if want to force a reconcile of a flux resource.